Hrishagni/PySpark_Logistic_Regression/README.md

 # PySpark_Logistic_Regression
-Predict customer churn for a marketing agency using logistic regression
+Predicting customer churn for a marketing agency using logistic regression on both seen and unforeseen data.

+Language used: Python

+Framework used: Spark

+API used: PySpark

+Notebook used: Databricks notebook